JeyDotC/Hirudo/README.md

 --------------

 In this folder you can find the root directory of the framework, some important files and the folder where you are going to work.

-Lets explain each one:
+Let explain each one:

 * [ext/](http://github.com/JeyDotC/Hirudo/tree/master/ext): Here goes the extensions to the framework: plugins, smarty plugins, configuration, etc.